 - Pressure washers emit jets of water at high pressure, which can send debris flying at your face.
-Protect your eyes with a good pair of protective goggles and wear earmuffs to cover up the noise from the hose.
+Protect your eyes with a good pair of protective goggles and wear earmuffs to cover up the noise from the motor.

 - Always hold the spray wand at the correct distance from the nozzle.
 Consult with the owner’s manual on where your hands should be.
 The last thing you want is to get smacked in the face from the pressure coming out of the nozzle.

-- It’s dangerous to point the washer nozzle at children, animals, or plants since the pressure may throw them off balance and hurt them.
-You should also use the spray when you are on a flat surface as the pressure may knock you off a raised platform.
+- It’s dangerous to point the washer nozzle at children, animals, or plants, since the pressure may throw them off balance and hurt them.
+You should also use the spray when you are on a flat surface, as the pressure may knock you off a raised platform.